 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

-Barley and Ravenpaw from Warrior Cats are two toms that live together in an abandoned barn, having little interaction with other cats.
+Barley and Ravenpaw are two toms that live together in an abandoned barn, having little interaction with other cats.
 When they do see other cats, they act like a married couple.
-The amount Ho Yay between them can get pretty surprising, considering it's a series for pre-teens about talking cats.
+The amount of Ho Yay between them can get pretty surprising, considering it's a series for pre-teens about talking cats.
 Even fans that hate male/male pairings ship these two, or at least recognize the possibility.
 That's saying something.

 It's also worth noting that the author once said that she envisions Ravenpaw and Barley like a married couple.
 And once remarked that they are perfectly happy without any girls to boss them around.
 Yeah.